WDEL (AM): Changes in ownership

-In 2015, Delmarva Broadcasting acquired 101.7 WJKS, licensed to Canton, New Jersey.
+In 2015, Delmarva Broadcasting acquired WJKS (101.7 FM), licensed to Canton, New Jersey.
 Despite being based in New Jersey, the 101.7 signal covers parts of Northern Delaware, including sections of Wilmington.
-On April 1, WJKS flipped from urban adult contemporary music to a simulcast of 1150 WDEL, giving the station's listeners the option to hear it on AM or FM.
+On April 1, WJKS flipped from urban adult contemporary music to a simulcast of WDEL, giving the station's listeners the option to hear it on AM or FM.
 The callsign was switched to WDEL-FM, returning that call sign to the air on 101.7 MHz.
-(For much of the 1950s and 60s, the callsign WDEL-FM was used on co-owned 93.7 MHz, which now is WSTW.)
-WDEL can also be heard on the HD2 subchannel of 93.7 WSTW.
+WDEL can also be heard on the HD2 subchannel of WSTW.

 In early 2019, Steinman Communications announced that it was divesting its broadcast properties.
 All Delmarva Broadcasting stations were to be sold to Forever Media.

-The deal closed on May 20, 2019.
+In June 2025, Forever Media sold six of its stations (including WDEL) to Draper Media for $11 million.